 During the course of the cruise, Seven Seas Navigator guests booked on the full voyage will be able to take advantage of three free distinctively enriching and exclusive cultural experiences, a Honolulu City Tour and Kualoa Secret Island Luncheon, a Dubai Sahara Experience, and a Café de Paris Gala Dinner and Casino Visit in Monte Carlo.

-Regular readers of my blog will know I have a passion for both Monte Carlo and Hawaii so this luxury voyage in my opinion incorporates some of the world’s best destinations in a level of luxury rarely found on todays cruise ships.
+Regular readers will know we have a passion for both Monte Carlo and Hawaii so in our opinion this luxury voyage incorporates some of the world’s best destinations in a level of luxury rarely found on todays cruise ships.